Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 docker compose run --rm --name postgres_test_db_container -p 5432:5432 postgres_test_db  # run the postgres container psql postgresql://postgres:postgres@localhost:5432/postgres  # connect to the postgres container
 ```

+### compose up vs compose run

+The command passed by `run` overrides the command defined in the service configuration.
+The second difference is the `docker compose run` command does not create any of the ports specified in the service configuration.

+Prefer use `docker compose up` for running the app and `docker compose run` for running one-off commands.

 ## Tools